lupyuen/lupyuen.github.io/src/riscv.md

 1. Jump to __qemu_rv_start__

+Let's decipher the RISC-V Instructions in our Boot Code...

 ## Get CPU ID

 This is how we fetch the __CPU ID__ in RISC-V Assembly: [qemu_rv_head.S](https://github.com/apache/nuttx/blob/master/arch/risc-v/src/qemu-rv/qemu_rv_head.S#L43-L47)